jmcnamara/rust_xlsxwriter/examples/Readme.md

   to a Vec<u8> buffer.

 * doc_workbook_save_to_path.rs - Demonstrates creating a simple workbook
-  using a rust Path reference.
+  using a Rust Path reference.

 * doc_workbook_worksheet_from_index.rs - Demonstrates getting worksheet
   reference by index.